Patient education: Oral allergy syndrome (Beyond the Basics)

 WHEN TO SEEK HELP

-If you suspect that you have oral allergy syndrome (OAS), then you should discuss this with a healthcare provider.
+If you suspect that you have OAS, then you should discuss this with a health care provider.
 The most important reason for doing this is to make sure you do not have a more serious type of food allergy.
 This is especially important for reactions to nuts, as other forms of nut allergy can be very serious.

 In addition, if you have ever experienced allergic symptoms from a raw fruit or vegetable or a nut that affected a part of the body other than the mouth or throat, you should be referred to an allergy specialist to determine if this is OAS or a more serious form of food allergy.

 WHERE TO GET MORE INFORMATION?

 Your health care provider is the best source of information for questions and concerns related to your medical problem.